auth

 Password hashing type definitions.

 Defines the PasswordHashDeps injectable interface and PASSWORD_LENGTH_MIN.
-Concrete Argon2id implementation lives in password_argon2.ts.
+Concrete Argon2id implementation lives in auth/password_argon2.ts.

 • auth/request_context.ts